 Why is it Important to Build a Small Business Marketing Strategy?

-Did you know that 50% of small businesses don’t have a dedicated marketing strategy?
+Did you know that 50% of small businesses don’t have a dedicated digital marketing strategy?
 Small businesses often deal with a limited marketing budget.
 As a result, it can be a challenge to earn visibility in a local community.

-A small business marketing strategy helps you increase brand awareness and develop a pipeline of qualified leads that will turn into sales.
+A marketing strategy helps you increase brand awareness and develop a pipeline of qualified leads that will turn into sales.
 With the right digital tactics in place, you can scale your small business marketing efforts to earn more customers in your local area.

 Before diving into your channel strategies, you need to build a foundation.
 Consider the following elements when getting started: